GIST-CSBL/MT-Tox/README.md

 ### Third-party Notice (MIT License)
-Part of this code are adapted from [BayeshERG](https://github.com/GIST-CSBL/BayeshERG) and [MultiObjectiveOptimization](https://github.com/isl-org/MultiObjectiveOptimization), which is licensed under the MIT License.
+Parts of this code are adapted from [BayeshERG](https://github.com/GIST-CSBL/BayeshERG) and [MultiObjectiveOptimization](https://github.com/isl-org/MultiObjectiveOptimization), which are licensed under the MIT License.